syncfusion-content/windowsforms-docs/WindowsForms/GroupView/Image-Settings-of-GroupView.md

 Gets / sets the image offset for the highlighted GroupView Item. </td></tr>
 </table>

-> _Note: HighlightImage property must be set to 'True' in all the cases._
+N> HighlightImage property must be set to 'True' in all the cases._

 {% highlight C# %}